John Romanides

 John Savvas Romanides (Ιωάννης Σάββας Ρωμανίδης; 2 March 1927 – 1 November 2001) was a theologian, Eastern Orthodox priest, and scholar who had a distinctive influence on post-war Greek Orthodox theology.

 Biography

-Born in Piraeus, Greece, on 2 March 1927, his parents emigrated to the United States when he was only two months old.
-He grew up in Manhattan, graduating from the Hellenic College, Brookline, Massachusetts.
-After attending Yale Divinity School, he received his PhD from the University of Athens.
+John Romanides was born in Piraeus, Greece, on 2 March 1927.
+He was born to a family of Cappadocian Greeks who had recently left Anatolia as refugees due to the Greek genocide there.
+He was named after John the Russian, an Orthodox saint associated with the family's village in Anatolia.
+His family emigrated to the United States when he was only two months old.
+He grew up in New York, and after completing high school he decided to attend seminary.
+He went to Holy Cross Greek Orthodox School of Theology, in Brookline, Massachusetts, and graduated in 1949.

+Romanides was ordained an Orthodox priest in 1951, working at a parish in Connecticut until 1954.
+He enrolled in Yale Divinity School, earning a masters degree in theology there, but also studied at the St. Sergius School of Theology, Columbia University, and St. Vladimir's seminary.
+It was at the last institution where Romanides was taught by Georges Florovsky, who would become an academic mentor of his.
+In 1955, Romanides moved to Greece to pursue a PhD at the University of Athens.
+His thesis, titled The Ancestral Sin, was completed there in 1957.

-From 1956 to 1965 he was Professor of Dogmatic Theology at the Holy Cross Theological School in Brookline, Massachusetts.
+From 1956 to 1965, Romanides was Professor of Dogmatic Theology at the Holy Cross Theological School in Brookline, Massachusetts.
+While teaching there, he helped establish both the Holy Transfiguration and Holy Nativity monasteries in Boston.
 In 1968 he was appointed as tenured professor of Dogmatic Theology at the University of Thessaloniki, Greece, a position he held until his retirement in 1982.
-His latest position was Professor of Theology at Balamand Theological School, in Lebanon.
+From 1970, Romanaides was a Professor of Theology at the University of Balamand, in Lebanon.

 Romanides died in Athens, Greece on 1 November 2001.

 Theology

 Romanides belonged to the "theological generation of the 1960s", which pleaded for a "return to the Fathers", and led to "the acute polarization of the East-West divide and the cultivation of an anti-Western, anti-ecumenical sentiment."
 According to Kalaitzidis, his early theological interests are "wide and broad-minded", but narrowed with the publication of Romiosini in 1975, which postulates an absolute divide between the Eastern Churches and the Western Church: "[h]ereafter, the West is wholly demonized and proclaimed responsible for all the misfortunes of the Orthodox, both theological and historical/national."

 Romanides contributed many speculations, some controversial, into the cultural and religious differences between Eastern and Western Christianity.
 According to Romanides, these divergences have impacted the ways in which Christianity has developed and been lived out in the Christian cultures of East and West.
 According to Romanides, these divergences were due to the influences of the Franks, who were culturally very different from the Romans.
 (Note: "The Filioque controversy was not a conflict between the Patriarchates of Old Rome and New Rome, but between the Franks and all Romans in the East and in the West.")